- are non-abrasive: Looped microfiber is ideal for gently "buffing" dirt off from delicate surfaces such as glass or screens.

-The average 'normal' cleaning rag pushes dust and dirt around, causing smearing or even worse scratching.
+- give a streak-free clean.
+The average "normal" cleaning rag pushes dust and dirt around, causing smearing.

-Once the Microfiber is split, the fibers are woven into a fabric; the percentage of material normally consists of 70% to 80% polyester and 20% to 30% polyamide, depending on the style of fabric construction.
+Looped weave: To be useful for cleaning, microfiber must be separated during processing.
+This method consists of splitting the polyester (the scrubbing fiber) from the polyamide (the absorbing and quick-drying fiber).
+Once the microfiber is split, the fibers are woven into a fabric.
+The percentage of material normally consists of 70% to 80% polyester and 20% to 30% polyamide, depending on the style of fabric construction.

-We offer many different weaves of Microfiber cloths.
-Cloths to clean lenses and smaller screens, cloths to clean larger screens like Computer monitors, TV's, etc. We also carry general purpose cloths that work great on other surfaces.
+Photodon offers many different weaves of microfiber cloths.
+From cloths to clean lenses and smaller screens to cloths for cleaning larger screens like computer monitors and TVs, there is a microfiber cloth for every purpose.
+There are also general-purpose cloths that work great on other surfaces.

 Please email firstname.lastname@example.org for more information or fill out our quote form for more information.